prysmaticlabs/documentation/website/docs/monitoring/checking-status.md

 {"data":{"head_slot":"6944","sync_distance":"3003133","is_syncing":true,"is_optimistic":true}}
 ```

 When you see `"is_syncing":false`, your beacon node is fully synchronized with the beacon chain.
-When you see `"is_optimistic":false`, your execution node is fully synchronized with the execution-layer blockchain.
+When you see `"is_optimistic":false`, your beacon node sees that your execution node is either 1) not yet started, or 2) fully synchronized with the execution-layer blockchain.

+### Peer connectivity

+TODO

+### Version

+TODO

+### Beacon node <> execution node connectivity

+TODO

 ### Fee recipient